DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Floating Process Support
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When the Intel® DPDK application runs, there is always a -c option passed in to indicate the cores that are enabled.
+When the DPDK application runs, there is always a -c option passed in to indicate the cores that are enabled.
-Then, the Intel® DPDK creates a thread for each enabled core.
+Then, the DPDK creates a thread for each enabled core.
 By doing so, it creates a 1:1 mapping between the enabled core and each thread.
-The enabled core always has an ID, therefore, each thread has a unique core ID in the Intel® DPDK execution environment.
+The enabled core always has an ID, therefore, each thread has a unique core ID in the DPDK execution environment.
 With the ID, each thread can easily access the structures or resources exclusively belonging to it without using function parameter passing.
 It can easily use the rte_lcore_id() function to get the value in every function that is called.

 For threads/processes not created in that way, either pinned to a core or not, they will not own a unique ID and the rte_lcore_id() function will not work in the correct way.
 However, sometimes these threads/processes still need the unique ID mechanism to do easy access on structures or resources.
-For example, the Intel® DPDK mempool library provides a local cache mechanism (refer to *Intel® DPDK Programmer's Guide* , Section 6.4, "Local Cache") for fast element allocation and freeing.
+For example, the DPDK mempool library provides a local cache mechanism (refer to *DPDK Programmer's Guide* , Section 6.4, "Local Cache") for fast element allocation and freeing.
 If using a non-unique ID or a fake one, a race condition occurs if two or more threads/ processes with the same core ID try to use the local cache.